 Bingham Nerve & Muscle was founded by Ronald C. Bingham, M.D. in 1989.
-Over the past 30+ years, we have extended our services to reach patients throughout the Mid-South with ten offices located in Tennessee, Mississippi, and Arkansas.
+Over the past 30+ years, we have extended our services to reach patients throughout the Mid-South with six offices located in Tennessee and Mississippi.
 All of our facilities are accredited with exemplary status.
 We welcome patients with all forms of insurance including Medicare, Medicaid, and TriCare.
 We are also in network with most commercial and workers’ compensation carriers.

 Kind and Experienced Physicians

 Our physicians and staff will treat you like family.
 Giving you the best experience possible, is our ultimate goal.

 All of our facilities are accredited by AANEM with exemplary status.

 We accept all insurance plans, including Medicare, Medicaid, and Tricare.